-Techniques for planning, shooting & editing vertical video
+Techniques for planning, shooting, editing & PLAYING vertical video

-People have always made vertical (portrait-format) paintings and photos, so why not films & videos?
-True artists never accept "but that's how we've always done it" as an excuse!
-In the past, a lot of it was to do with the way moving image apparatuses were designed.
-But now, as cameras become easier to use and mobile devices proliferate, those limitations are disappearing and new possibilities are burgeoning.
+Artists have always made vertical (tall- or portrait-format) artworks, so why not films & videos?
+Good filmmakers never accept "but that's just how it's done" as an excuse!
+In the past, a lot of problems derived from the way moving image apparatus was designed.
+But now, as digital cameras & editing systems become more flexible and mobile devices proliferate, those limitations are disappearing and new possibilities are opening up.

-So, how do I make a vertical video?
+So, how to make a vertical video?
 Read on...

 Tripods, Cameras & Mounts

-Almost every camera these days can shoot high definition vertical video; once you've ensured that you can shoot at least 1280x720 resolution (1920x1080 is preferred for Festival screening) and either 24, 25 or 30fps (frames per second), it's just a matter of turning the device 90º then working out how to deal with the ergonomics.
+Almost every camera device these days can shoot high definition vertical video; it's just a matter of turning it 90º and working out how to deal with the ergonomics.

 If the camera screen or display can tilt, swivel and still be seen when the device is 90º, great, otherwise use it 270º and flip the image in editing if needs be.
 The smaller the camera, the tougher it is to keep steady while handheld though, so...

-How ON EARTH do I mount a camera sideways on a tripod?
+How do I mount a camera sideways on a tripod?